 Woodhenge was discovered in 1925, by one Squadron Leader Insall (who spotted it from his aeroplane).
 Its bank and ditch surrounded an arrangement, 44 metres in diameter, of six, concentric, timber-post rings.
 (The timbers were later replaced by a smaller, rectilinear, setting of stones).
 The remains of a child with a cleft skull were found near the centre of the henge.
 At the time of the discovery (1926), it was thought the child (probably a girl about three years old) may well have been a dedicatory sacrifice, but the bones were destroyed during the Blitz, so a modern reassessment is not possible.
 Woodhenge had one entrance, at the north-east.

-The five remaining stones of the southern circle, with the smaller stones of the Z Feature behind.
+The five remaining stones of the Southern Inner Circle, with the smaller stones of the Z Feature behind.
 Concrete plinths mark empty stoneholes.

 Optically Stimulated Luminescence dating: a technique in which the length of time that has elapsed since a mineral was exposed to daylight is determined.

-There are a couple of possibilities worth mentioning.
-Firstly, it may be that the massive earthwork, the remains of which we see today, replaced an earlier, much smaller, ditch and bank.
-Excavations have revealed the profile of a smaller bank buried under the final bank.
-Aubrey Burl argues that this small bank was merely a guideline for the main earthwork.
-Secondly, stoneholes might indicate that the original plan was for a third setting, to the north of and inline with the southern circle and northern circle/horseshoe, but that this was abandoned in favour of the encircling bank and ditch.
+It may be that the massive earthwork, the remains of which we see today, replaced an earlier, much smaller, ditch and bank.
+Excavations have revealed the profile of a smaller bank buried under the final bank, but Aubrey Burl* argues that this was merely a guideline for the main earthwork.

 The skeleton was thought to have been destroyed in an air-raid during World War II.
 In 1999, however, it was found in the Natural History Museum.
 Examination showed that the man had a healed sword-cut on his head.
 It has been speculated that he may have been wounded during Edward I’s campaigns in Wales or Scotland.
 The man’s broken hip bones, it is suggested, had occurred naturally, with the passage of time, and were not caused by crushing.